I was doing my daily activity of lurking on a forum for freelancers when I stumbled upon a thread about insurance.

 "I've never had insurance.
 I don't think you need it"

 It's great you haven't found yourself in a problematic situation with a client, but this doesn't mean you won't in the future.
-This is bad advice.
-Stop spreading bad advice.
+This is bad advice and it's dangerous to tell others they don't need to be insured because your freelance career has been harmonious to date.

 "I work with a contract and this keeps me protected"